elfvingc/copilot-workshop/exercise_6/instructions.md

-# Exercise 6: Fix bugs in game
+# Exercise 6: Add more functionalities

+In this exercise, try to add more functionalities to the game of pong.
+You are free to add whatever you want in this exercise as long as you use copilot to do it.
+We encourage you to try out autocompletions, command and chat.

 ## Suggested workflow

-- Explain the bugs (one by one) and try to get copilot to fix them.

-The suggested workflow is described in detail below.
+1. Use chat to get ideas or use any of the provided ideas below to improve the game.
+2. Implement the code using copilot.

-### Steps:
+## Steps:

+1. Choose functionality to add:
+   - Either:
-1. **Explain the bug to copilot and try to get copilot to fix it.**
+        1. Use the Codeium chat to get suggestions on improvements or how to make the game more fun.
-    - Use the chat, or "Refactor" above a function and select "Check for bugs and null pointers", or mark a code block and open the Codium command (ctrl + i or ctrl + shift + i (depending on your keybindings))

-2. **Verify that it works  as expected.**
-    Run the file you chose with:
-        python3 <name-of-file>
+        2. Or use any of the following:
+            1. Add win condition.
+            2. Increase/decrease game difficulty.
+            3. Power-ups.
+2. Implement the code using autocompletions or command (ctrl + i, for some it might be ctrl + shift + i).
+(Use chat as a last resort if you get stuck).
+3. Try out the new functionality by running the game (run main.sh).
+4. If you get any errors, try fixing them with copilot.